 Metro Transit completed and certified its initial Public Transportation Agency Safety Plan (PTASP) in July 2020.
 The plan is considered a "living document" with reviews and revisions planned on an annual basis.
 The initial plan incorporated Metro's initial 2020 PTASP performance measure targets for the applicable measures.
 The MPO adopted the same 2020 targets that Metro adopted in the above referenced resolution, which remained unchanged in 2021.
-Metro updated its PTASP performance measure targets for 2022 targets via MPO 2022 Resolution No. 13 in November.
+Metro updated its PTASP performance measure targets for 2022 in July, 2022; the MPO adopted the updated 2022 targets via MPO 2022 Resolution No. 13 in November.